SanaAzmatKhan/SanaAzmatKhan/README.md

 I’m a software engineer with 4+ years of experience building scalable & responsive web applications.
 Passionate about creating clean, scalable solutions and always eager to learn new technologies.
-I also enjoy experimenting with **mobile app development (Kotlin, Android)**.
-The mobile apps shared here are **personal side projects** and I’d love to take on client work in this area in the future.
+I also enjoy experimenting with **mobile app development (Kotlin, Android)** & **Desktop & Web developemnt using different programming languages**.
+The projects shared here are **my personal side projects** and I’d love to take on client work in these areas in the future.

 ---